rudranaidu/ML_MathematicalFoundations/Theory/14_Autoregressive_Models_and_Transformers_part1.md

 # 10. Autoregressive Modeling

-Prathosh introduces a completely new family of generative models.
+We introduce a completely new family of generative models.

 These are called